sagemath/trac_to_gh/Issue 1862.md

 # Issue 1862: implement at least some sort of useful rudimentary implicit 2d plotting function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1862

 Original creator: was